bondress/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change_group contains a script that changes the group owner to 'school' for the file 'hello' in the working directory.

 100-change_owner_and_group contains a script that changes the owner to 'vincent' and the group owner to 'staff' for all the files and directories in the working directory.

+101-symbolic_link_permissions contains a script that changes the owner and the group owner of '\_hello' (a symbolic link in the working directory) to 'vincent' and 'staff' respectively.